moakwarandu/E-commerce-Customer-Data-Analysis-in-MySQL/README.md

 # E-commerce-Customer-Data-Analysis-in-MySQL

-This project explores a sample dataset containing customer information including customer ID, gender, age, and preferred payment method.
+This project is a showcase of my skills in using MySQL to interact with a relational database.

+The data used in this project is provided by Kaggle.com.
 The data is from an e-commerce platform.

+The SQL queries were run in a Jupyter Notebook.

+Now, get ready to delve into the [data!](https://github.com/moakwarandu/E-commerce-Customer-Data-Analysis-in-MySQL/blob/main/customer.ipynb)  👍: !